Talc-AI/search-bench/README.md

 #### Query Categories

-We have 4 major buckets of queries we've put into SearchBench.
-Each of these attempt to mimic realistic day to day usage of these products.
+We categorize SearchBench into 4 major categories, each of which attempts to mimic realistic use of these products.

 1. Simple

-Basic questions that depend on a single piece of information with no/limited analysis required to answer.
+Basic questions that depend on a single piece of information with little analysis required.

 2. Complex

-Questions that require synthesis across multiple pieces of information to answer.
-For example, "What player from the 90s Chicago Bulls dynasty went onto win additional championships as a head coach of another team?"
+Questions that require synthesis across multiple sources of information to answer.
+For example, "What player saw great success both as a member of the Chigago Bulls 90s dynasty as well as the recent Golden State Warriors era?" might require diving into two separate sets of documents to find a commonality.

 3. Hallucination Inducing

 Questions with false premises or that are otherwise unanswerable.
 We expect AI assistants to detect false premises and respond factually to real world events.

-For example, "After Steph Curry retired from the NBA, what job did he take on?"
+For example, "After Steph Curry retired from the NBA, what job did he take on?" should be recognized as having incorrect information.

 5. News